 See Cuneo's account in Morison, ed., Journals and Other Documents on the Life and Voyages of Christopher Columbus, especially p.
 222.

-See Fuson, The Log of Christopher Columbus, pp. 201-202 for a listing of several dozen guesses over the past four centuries where Columbus first landed.
+See Robert Fuson’s The Log of Christopher Columbus, pp. 201-202 for a listing of several dozen guesses over the past four centuries where Columbus first landed.
 Fuson himself weighs in with his theory that it was Samana Cay.

-See Las Casas' abstract of Columbus' third voyage in Morison, ed., Journals and Other Documents on the Life and Voyages of Christopher Columbus, especially pp. 278-280.
+See Las Casas's abstract of Columbus's third voyage in Samuel Elliot Morison, ed., Journals and Other Documents on the Life and Voyages of Christopher Columbus, especially pp. 278-280.

-For one example of a summary of the “revisionism” by a mainstream historian, where his opinions are of the establishment variety, see Axtell, James.
-"Columbian Encounters: 1992-95."
-The William and Mary Quarterly, 3rd Series, Vol. LII, No. 4, October 1995.
+For one example of a summary of the “revisionism” by a mainstream historian, where his opinions are of the establishment variety, see James Axtell’s "Columbian Encounters: 1992-95”, The William and Mary Quarterly, 3rd Series, volume LII, number 4, October 1995.
 Ward Churchill takes Axtell’s scholarship to task in his A Little Matter of Genocide.

-See Bigelow, "Reading the Past," in Confronting Columbus, p.
+See Bill Bigelow’s "Reading the Past," in Confronting Columbus, p.
 72.